Monetizing the brand and brand positioning

 - Experienced reporter: you know enough to be entitled from doing research, interviewing other authoritative experts and reporting to your audience not only your own knowledge but also that of others you have come in contact with.
 A very famous example is Napolen Hill with her book "Think and Enrich Yourself."

-- Thought Leader: if you are here it means that you have positioned yourself at the top and are a benchmark, a guru, someone to whom many tend.
+- Thought Leader: if you are here it means that you have positioned yourself at the top and that you are a benchmark, a guru, someone to whom many tend.
 A Thought Leader contributes his thoughts, works, actions and philosophy deterministically in his target market.

 Let's go to the second area (RED): teach others.